DuncanWilliamGibbons/tensile-analyzer/README.md

 - XLSM (.xlsm)
 - TXT (.txt)

 The data file must be formatted to contain data for columns in the format and associated metric units defined below.
 The columns for recording the final post-fracture cross-sectional geometry of the tested specimen are optional.
+Multiple datapoints can be included for these columns, and the program will take the average of these post-fracture measurements to improve precision.
 If these columns are blank, the program won't calculate elongation after fracture or reduction of area accordingly.

 > [!IMPORTANT]
 >  The program currently only supports specimens with a circular cross-section.